 Yes, all students have a demonstrated level of proficiency in English.
 Our students come to the U.S. with a desire to immerse themselves in the language and to improve their level of proficiency.

 This group of students come from Aalborg, Denmark , and are seen as role models and leaders in their home communities by demonstrating maturity and motivation to study abroad.

 Yes.
 WVC Epic Studies students are expected to obey all the WVC ES rules and policies that are applicable while on their program.
 Should a student break a rule such as driving, hitchhiking, or partaking in illegal drugs, they will have their program terminated.
 Hosted participants are expected to obey U.S. laws.
-We also limit independent travel by students.
-You will be provided with a Host Family Handbook, which contains information on these rules, at or before your pre-arrival orientation for host families.

 Yes, families can host two students at a time.
 Some host families decide hosting two is better than one and find the hosting experience is even more rewarding.
 Both students and their parents must approve this arrangement.
 We also require that they do not speak their native languages to insure that only English is used in your home.

 WVC Epic Studies has a lot of experience in placing participants with families and we provide extensive support throughout the process and stay.

 WVC Epic Studies does not provide transportation to or from the school.
 If the host family chooses to transport the students either to or from the school that is their choice, however, there is no obligation to do so.
 The students are accustomed in Denmark to either bike, walk, if in proximity to the school, or take public transportation.